IOwnSpaceX/EasyAdmin-ox/README.md

+* **Important** updates have been pushed out since 09/01/2025.
+This is your notice to update EasyAdmin-ox to the newest version that I have posted.
+More updates will be getting pushed out such as fixing the bot and other misc options in the menu.

 # About EasyAdmin-ox
 Hello, and welcome to EasyAdmin-ox an idea to bring more customizability/tweaks to the already great EasyAdmin menu created by [Blumlaut](https://github.com/Blumlaut).
 This specific menu takes advantage of the [ox_lib](https://github.com/overextended/ox_lib) library and functions.
 Thank you so much to [Easyadmin](https://github.com/Blumlaut/EasyAdmin) for the incredible base menu.
 For documentation and ace perms [click me!](https://easyadmin.readthedocs.io/en/7.51) If you find any issues please feel free to make a [issues request](https://github.com/IOwnSpaceX/EasyAdmin-ox/issues) or if you know how to solve the issue create a [pull request](https://github.com/IOwnSpaceX/EasyAdmin-ox/pulls) and I will lookover your changes.
 For addon ace perms that have been created by I and other contributors please scroll down. 👇